stria-llc/oracle_clm_sync/README.md

 records for all employees and transfers them to a DocuSign CLM folder and applies attributes.

+## Definitions

+* __Ruby__  - Dynamically typed, hackable, reflective, and categorically
+  awesome programming language.
+* __rvm (Ruby Version Manager)__ - A tool for managing multiple Ruby installations.
+* __AWS (Amazon Web Services)__  - Amazon's SaaS platform that provides
+  pay-for-what-you-use service for compute, storage, networking, and much more.
+See below for description on individual AWS services used in this application.
+* __Containerization__ - A lightweight form of virtual computing wherein software is executed in a container engine instead of a guest OS.
+* __Docker__ - A platform for building, managing, and executing containers.
+* __Image/Containers__ - An image is a prebuilt software unit that includes code, system and runtime libraries, dependencies, and configuration.
+When executed in a container engine (e.g. Docker), an image becomes a container.

 ## Configuration

 This task is designed to be executed in AWS ECS, and as such is configured